feO2x/Light.GuardClauses/README.md

 # Light.GuardClauses
-A lightsweight library for expressive Guard Clauses with conditional compilation in C#.
+A lightweight library for expressive Guard Clauses with conditional compilation in C#.